philotuxo/Position-Annotated-BLE-RSSI-Dataset/README.md

 # Position Annotated BLE RSSI Dataset for Indoor Localization
 ## Introduction
 This dataset is intended for the researchers that work in indoor positioning domain and want to use RSSI parameters that are labeled with highly precise ground truth positions.
-The data are collected from a setup of multiple Bluetooth sensors that track a Bluetooth beacon that navigate in the environment.
+The data are collected from a setup of multiple distributed Bluetooth sensors that track a Bluetooth beacon that navigate in the environment.

-- For a complete introduction to the setup and the method that collects and synchronizes the data, please refer to [(Daniş _et al_, ?)](#1).
+- For a complete introduction to the distributed sensing setup and the method that collects and synchronizes the data, please refer to [(Daniş _et al_, ?)](#1).
 - In order to see how to build a Sequential Monte Carlo (Particle Filter) based algorithm that employs these data to infer the positions of a navigated emitter, please see [(Daniş _et al_, 2021)](#2).
 - To estimate probabilistic radio frequency maps using Affine Wasserstein Combination that takes stationary information, please refer to [(Daniş _et al_, 2017)](#3).
 - To infer probabilistic radio frequency maps using neural networks, please refer to [(Güler _et al_, 2019)](#4).